 Comments on the section ‘radio environment scenario’ are deferred since the whole section is about to be re-written.
 Initial proposal is provided as 802.1-0058-01.

-The comment resolution ends in #153.

 Future Directions

 Chair brought up the draft of Nendica annual report as in document 802.1-0078-00 and asked for approval to forward to 802.1 WG Chair.